The Life of the Rosendale International Pickle Festivals

 In 2000 we joined with Mt.
 Olive and Vlassic Pickle companies helping with some great flavors as free tastings and door prizes.
-From sushi to sauerbraten, with kimonos and leiderhossen there was something for everyone.
+From sushi to sauerbraten, with kimonos and leiderhossen there was cheap out of stock bandage dress something for everyone.
 In addition to the Kids Pickle Coloring Contest, and Pickle Balloons, come enter the Pickle Juice Drinking Contest or the Pickle Toss.
 We even had appearances by the piccolo, the Official Instrument of the Picklefest.

 We have had inquiries from as far away as India, Bosnia, and Lebanon.
 We have had entries from Kansas, Manhattan, North Carolina and New Jersey, to right around the corner in New Paltz, Kingston, Ellenville and Saugerties.
 Our Website Picklefest.com has had thousands of hits seeking information and we are waiting for several final cut videos.
 As we go on, we add new countries and cultures to experience and have a Pickly Good Time.